grantmcdermott/etwfe/cran-comments.md

 I have added a variety of tests.
 All results are benchmarked against equivalent packages in other software.

-Many thanks for considering and for the work that the CRAN team does in service to the wider R community.
+Many thanks for considering `etwfe` and for the work that the CRAN team does in service to the wider R community.

 ## Test environments